alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 ### Add the SHM domain to the new AAD
 1. Navigate to the AAD you have created within the Azure portal.
 You ca n do this by:
     - Clicking the link displayed at the end of the initial AAD deployment.
-    - Clicking on your username and profile icon at the top left of the Azure portal, clicking "Switch directory" and selecting the AAD you have just created from the "All Directories" section of "Directory + Subscription" panel that then displays.
+    - Clicking on your username and profile icon at the top left of the Azure portal, clicking `Switch directory` and selecting the AAD you have just created from the `All Directories` section of `Directory + Subscription` panel that then displays.
 2. Click `Overview` in the left panel and copy the `Tenant ID` displayed under the AAD name and initial `something.onmicrosoft.com` domain.
    <p align="center">
       <img src="images/deploy_shm/aad_tenant_id.png" width="80%" title="AAD Tenant ID">